bolin-flow/bolin-flow.github.io/content/developing/own_chatgpt/index.md

 ## Download Ollama and Run Commands

 Ollama is a versatile tool that offers a range of language models with detailed specifications.
 To get started, [download Ollama](https://ollama.com/download) and explore the different models available on the Ollama website.
-Once downloaded, you can use Ollama commands in your terminal.
+Once downloaded, we can use Ollama commands in the terminal.

 Run `ollama` to see the available commands:
 ![ollama_command.png](ollama_command.png)

-On the [llama3.1 download page](https://ollama.com/library/llama3.1:8b-instruct-q4_K_M/blobs/11ce4ee3e170), you can find a list of llama3.1 models.
+On the [llama3.1 download page](https://ollama.com/library/llama3.1:8b-instruct-q4_K_M/blobs/11ce4ee3e170), we see a list of llama3.1 models.
 There are also comparisons made for different types of models.

 ## LLM Sizes, Types, and Quantizations